2022–23 FC Barcelona season: April

-After the international break, the team continued where they left off, winning against Elche 4–0 away on the first day of the month.
+After the international break, the team continued where they left off, winning against Elche 0–4 away on the first day of the month.
 Robert Lewandowski scored a brace, while Ansu Fati and Ferran Torres scored one goal each.
+Aleix Garrido also made his debut for the club.
 Goalkeeper Marc-André ter Stegen also recorded his 150th clean sheet since joining the club in 2014.

-On 5 April, Barcelona got eliminated from the Copa del Rey after they suffered a 0–4 home loss (1–4 on aggregate) against Real Madrid in the return leg of the Copa del Rey semi-finals.
+Four days later, Barcelona got eliminated from the Copa del Rey after they suffered a 0–4 home loss (1–4 on aggregate) against Real Madrid in the return leg of the Copa del Rey semi-finals.

 On 10 April, the team got held to a goalless draw against Girona at home, and maintained their unbeaten home league record, extending the lead to 13 points at the top of the league table.

-On 16 April, Barcelona got held to another scoreless draw, this time against Getafe away.
+Six days later, Barcelona got held to another scoreless draw, this time against Getafe away.

 On 23 April, Barcelona took a narrow 1–0 victory against Atlético Madrid with the only goal of the match coming from Ferran Torres at the end of the first half.
 Marc-André ter Stegen equalled the club record for most clean sheets in the league in a season, previously achieved by Claudio Bravo in the 2014–15 season, in which he kept 23 clean sheets in the league.

-On 26 April, Barcelona suffered their third league defeat of the season, losing against Rayo Vallecano 2–1 away.
+Three days later, Barcelona suffered their third league defeat of the season, losing against Rayo Vallecano 2–1 away.
 Robert Lewandowski scored the only goal for the team.

 Barcelona ended the month with a 4–0 win against Real Betis on 29 April.
 The match featured the returns from injuries of Ousmane Dembélé and Andreas Christensen, who scored his first goal for the club.
 Aside from Christensen's goal, Robert Lewandowski and Raphinha also contributed to the win with a goal each, and the last goal was an own goal scored by Real Betis' midfielder Guido Rodríguez.
 The match also had a special significance because 15-year-old La Masia graduate Lamine Yamal became the youngest ever appearance maker for Barça smashing the record which had been held by Armand Martinez Sagi since 2 April 1922.
 Martinez Sagi was aged 15 years, 11 months and five days when he appeared in a 1–1 draw against Sporting de Gijón.